-- UAB TCC Mini-grant - The Department for Public Health Office of Health Equity (OHE) and the Kentucky Heart Disease and Stroke program (KHDSP) are collaborating to promote heart healthy interventions such as smoking cessation, physical activity, healthy eating, and prevention, as well as working to improve quality of care and address inequities within the health care system and local communities.
-The collaboration will focus on improving the health outcomes for racial and ethnic minorities, rural, and low income populations of Kentucky.
+UAB TCC Mini-grant - The Department for Public Health Office of Health Equity and the Kentucky Heart Disease and Stroke program collaborate to improve health outcomes for racial and ethnic minorities and rural and low-income populations of Kentucky.
+Activities focus on promoting heart-healthy interventions such as smoking cessation, physical activity, healthy eating and prevention.
+OHE also works to improve quality of care and address inequities in the health care system and communities.

-This work is supported by the University of Alabama at Birmingham's Mid-South Transdisciplinary Collaborative Center for Health Disparities project, an NIMHD funded initiative (U54MD008176).
+This work is supported by the University of Alabama at Birmingham Mid-South Transdisciplinary Collaborative Center for Health Disparities project, an NIMHD funded initiative (U54MD008176).

-The Bless Your Heart/CARE Collaborative addresses key goals and strategies in addressing significant health disparities across the commonwealth.
-Those objectives of the Bless Your Heart/CARE Collaborative project are:
+The Bless Your Heart/CARE Collaborative works to achieve key goals in addressing significant health disparities across the commonwealth:

-- Increase awareness of the risk factors of heart disease and stroke
+- Increase awareness of the risk factors for heart disease and stroke

 - Educate the community on healthy living and disease prevention

-- Increase capacity within the faith based communities to address health issues through established coalitions or networks
+- Increase capacity in faith communities to address health issues through established coalitions or networks

 - Increase access to care for those identified as needing additional follow-up to care